woossi0/suite/docs/usermanual/source/intro/extensions.rst

 JDBCStore
 ---------

-The JDBCStore extension allows efficient sharing of configuration data in a clustered deployment of GeoServer.
+JDBCStore is an *experimental* extension that allows efficient sharing of configuration data in a clustered deployment of GeoServer.
 It allows externalizing the storage of all configuration to a database, rather than using the default file-based data directory.

 .. _intro.extensions.jp2k: